-Yet it is precisely this heady mix of ecological regret and ethno-cultural unaccountability that may make Thone’s New Deal “political ecology” a still-pertinent emblem for the state of our art.
-Rewriting episodes of imperial conquest from the angle of the grass, the effort prefigures now familiar forms of ecologically-motivated “nonhuman turn” and their increasingly notorious political shortcomings when it comes to those Sylvia Wynter names “Man’s human Others” (Wynter and Scott 174).
+Yet it is precisely this heady mix of ecological regret and ethnocultural unaccountability that may make Thone’s New Deal “political ecology” a still-pertinent emblem for the state of our art.
+Rewriting episodes of imperial conquest from the angle of the grass, the effort prefigures now familiar forms of an ecologically motivated “nonhuman turn” and its increasingly notorious political shortcomings when it comes to those Sylvia Wynter names “Man’s human Others” (Wynter and Scott 174).
 Influential new materialist, object-oriented, posthumanist, and Anthropocene theories have been charged justly with “resounding silence” on matters of race and colonial history, above all by scholars in Black and critical ethnic studies whose thought, by force rather than belated epiphany, has proceeded in proximity to categories like animality, thing-hood and the land (Z. I. Jackson 216; Karera, 34, 47).
-The elision of pertinent non-white, non-Northern expertise marks recent genealogy of “political ecology” as well.
+The elision of pertinent non-white, non-Northern expertise marks the recent genealogy of “political ecology” as well.
 Giving the term new life in Vibrant Matter, Bennett neglected to acknowledge the precedence, or even the existence, of the full-fledged academic discipline that shares the same name.
 Centered in the study of the global South, Political Ecology was born among mid-century decolonization struggles and infused the purportedly apolitical natural science of ecology with the insights and methods of critical geography, Marxian structural analysis, cultural ecology, peasant and agrarian studies, and systems and dependency theory, frequently in open opposition to Third World development policies and open alliance with indigenous and peasant movements.

-What is the connection between eliding minoritized people and thought, in some variants “political ecology,” and the tendency to figure climate catastrophe as a modality of their revenge?
+What is the connection between eliding minoritized people and thought in some variants of “political ecology” and the tendency to figure climate catastrophe as a modality of their revenge?
 In what ways does “Anthropocene” discourse license again, and with all scientific rigor, an understanding of the weather as payback for crimes of history?
 Can such moralization constitute anything other than repressed theology?
 My echo between “ecological” and divine retribution, between the “Year of Jubilee” and “ecological jubilee,” is intended to welcome this latter question.
-The following contribution to the problem of Euro-American “political ecology” seeks to explore this ideologically fraught mode of merging, or submerging, human histories of exploitation into the action of (also exploited) terrestrial elements – including some improbably radical, utopian variations on the theme.
+The following contribution to the problem of Euro-American “political ecology” seeks to explore this ideologically fraught mode of merging, or submerging, human histories of exploitation into the action of (also exploited) terrestrial elements—including some improbably radical, utopian variations on the theme.

-Limits of time and training do not permit me to remedy the missed encounter between the two materialist formations of “political ecology” sketched above – the one a critical natural and social science, the other a posthumanistic ontology of relation – by properly interdisciplinary, hemispheric means.
+Limits of time and training do not permit me to remedy the missed encounter between the two materialist formations of “political ecology” sketched above—the one a critical natural and social science, the other a posthumanist ontology of relation—by properly interdisciplinary, hemispheric means.
 What I can do is plumb my European Romantic archive for the site that prefigures this encounter with the greatest intensity, soliciting a practice of reading informed by critical ecologies of race.
-This site is the highly vulnerable, even confused conjuncture between materialist natural philosophy, Jacobin internationalism, anti-slavery and commercial empire bodied forth as botany (c.f.
+This site is the highly vulnerable, even confused conjuncture between materialist natural philosophy, Jacobin internationalism, antislavery and commercial empire bodied forth as botany (c.f.
 “We Fight for Grass”) in Erasmus Darwin’s 1791 epic, The Economy of Vegetation.
 According to the wider logic of “ecological retribution” and “ecological jubilee” that the present article will illuminate primarily through Darwin’s materialist epic and associated satire, elements of exploited earth and dispossessed people conspire to avenge or overthrow regimes of colonization, expropriation, and enslavement.
-In so doing, they contest at a stroke the progress of empire, the rule of “natural law,” and any normative expectations about which kinds of terrestrial being are capable of moral and political action.
+In so doing, they contest at a stroke the progress of empire, the rule of “natural law,” and any normative expectations about which kinds of terrestrial beings are capable of moral and political action.